Site-to-Site Internet Traffic Control: Handling Unfavorable Conditions

+However, letting the traffic pass creates a new challenge.
+To determine when it is safe to resume delay-control while in the traffic-passing mode, Nimbus requires a superimposed pulse in both modes.
+If we naively let the traffic pass, the \inbox queue would never build.
+As a result, there would not be sufficient packets in the queue to perform the rate increase for the up-pulse.
+Without the up-pulse, once the \inbox{} switched to the buffer-filling mode, it would not be able to gather sufficient information to switch back to delay-control mode once the buffer-filling cross traffic subsided.

-Instead, to support active probing while also letting the traffic pass, the \inbox must maintain some queueing.
-How many packets should this be?
-The \inbox should be able to generate enough packets for a Nimbus up-pulse, \ie the area under the up-pulse curve: $A \int_0^{\frac{T}{4}} \sin(\frac{4\pi{}t}{T}) dt = \frac{AT}{2\pi}$.
-From Nimbus, we use $T = 0.2$ seconds and $A$ is as above, one-fourth the bottleneck bandwidth.
-By Little's law, we can calculate the amount of extra queueing: $\frac{T}{8\pi}$, or $8$ms. We thus configure the \inbox to hold back $10$ms of queueing for active probing; the additional queueing is a cushion against input variance.
-Note that this extra queueing is in addition to queueing in the network.
-As a result, the end-to-end Cubic connections will see mild RTT inflation.
+To support the Nimbus pulses while also letting the traffic pass, the \inbox must maintain sufficient queueing for the up-pulse, \ie the area under the up-pulse curve: $A \int_0^{\frac{T}{4}} \sin(\frac{4\pi{}t}{T}) dt = \frac{AT}{2\pi}$.
+From Nimbus, we use $T = 0.2$ seconds and $A =$ one-fourth the bottleneck bandwidth ($\mu$), which yields $\frac{T\mu}{8\pi}$, or $8\text{ms}\cdot \mu$ of queueing.
+We thus configure the \inbox to maintain a target queue $q_T$ of $10$ms (the additional $2$ms is a cushion against input variance).
+Because bundled connections will experience this queueing in addition to other queueing in the network, most traditional congestion control algorithms (\eg Cubic) will observe RTT inflation.
 In \S\ref{s:robust:cross} we show that this effect is not large; \name still achieves performance comparable to the status quo.

-How should we achieve this target queueing delay?
-This problem is similar to the role of the PIE AQM mechanism~\cite{pie}, which also seeks to maintain a queueing delay target.
-Correspondingly, we design a PI controller at the \inbox as part of the fairness control module.
-It overlays a rate $r$ corresponding to $\dot{r}(t) = \alpha (q - q_T) + \beta (\dot{q})$, where $q$ is the queue size and $q_T$ is the target queue size computed above.
-We pick $\alpha = 10$ and $\beta = 10$ by solving for a convergence time of one RTT.
+Nevertheless, it is desirable minimize this inflation and be as close to $q_T$ as possible.